aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/README.md

 <br />

 **Buy/Own Exclusive commercial use**

+One can buy and own all rights to any of my PCB designs.
+Change branding and letetring.
+Etc....

 - Exclusive commercial Licensing (contact me for more info).

 - Buy the PCB rights and own the PCB design and schemarics (contact me for more info).